google-research/dads/README.md

 For training, ensure `--run_train=1` is set in the configuration file.
 For on-policy optimization, set `--clear_buffer_every_iter=1` and ensure the replay buffer size is bigger than the number of steps collected in every iteration.
 For off-policy optimization (details yet to be released), set `--clear_buffer_every_iter=0`.
 Set the environment name (ensure the environment is listed in `get_environment()` in `dads_off.py`).
 To change the observation for skill-dynamics (for example to learn in x-y space), set `--reduced_observation` and correspondingly configure `process_observation()` in `dads_off.py`.
 The skill space can be configured to be discrete or continuous.
 The optimization parameters can be tweaked, and some basic values have been set in (more details in the [paper][paper]).

 For evaluation, ensure `--run_eval=1` and the experimental directory points to the same directory in which the training happened.
-Set `--num_evals` to record videos of skill randomly sampled from the prior distribution.
-After that, the script will use the learned models to execute MPC to optimize for the reward.
-By default, the code will call `get_environment()` to load `FLAGS.environment + '_goal'`, and will go through the list of goal-coordinates in the script.
+Set `--num_evals` if you want to record videos of randomly sampled skills from the prior distribution.
+After that, the script will use the learned models to execute MPC on the latent space to optimize for the task-reward.
+By default, the code will call `get_environment()` to load `FLAGS.environment + '_goal'`, and will go through the list of goal-coordinates specified in the eval section of the script.

 We have provided the configuration files in `configs/` to reproduce results from the experiments in the [paper][paper].
 Goal evaluation is currently only setup for MuJoCo Ant environement.
 The goal distribution can be changed in `dads_off.py` in evaluation part of the script.